Afghanistan

 Improving medical care - especially in rural areas.

 Cap Anamur is continuously working to improve medical care in Afghanistan – especially in rural areas.
 Our past activities have included building hospitals and training women to become nurses or midwives.
-We currently run a dialysis unit and are planning to take over a health centre to provide basic medical care.
+We currently run a dialysis unit and operate a comprehensive health center.
+Here, we can employ women who have completed training with us.
+This also gives female patients access to basic care, as they may only be treated by female professionals.

 Latest news